Hot Diggity Dog: The History of the Hot Dog

 Kids will love learning facts about the birth of the bun.
 Did you know hot dogs were first sold bunless?
 Ouch!
 That burns the fingers!
 And after losing a ton of gloves that the vendor gave as hot dog “holders”, he asked his brother-in-law that happened to be a baker for a hand.
 The baker handed him a BUN for his franks.
 Necessity definitely was the “Mother of Invention” here!

 The famous Coney Island hot dog sold for a mere nickel and in the Great Depression when jobs and therefore food was scarce, a nickel could buy a great meal and their popularity boomed!

-Young readers will find out how the hot dog found its way to ballparks and even find that actors like the famous Humphrey Bogart were devotees of the dog when he said, “A hot dog at the ball park is better than a steak at the Ritz!
+Young readers will find out how the hot dog found its way to ballparks and even find that actors like the famous Humphrey Bogart were devotees of the dog when he said, as I mentioned at the outset, “A hot dog at the ball park is better than a steak at the Ritz!

 Elwood H. Smith’s lively illustrations match this hot dog handbook to a tee!
 And the sidebar facts and suggestions included on each page will pique your child’s interest.
 It’s the perfect summer read.
 So, now let’s get back to MY favorite hot dog haven.
 Callahan’s has morphed into a food truck, as that seems to be the new craze today.
 You follow the truck for one of the greatest hot dogs – EVER.
 The relish is even a special blend!
 Now where is that truck parked next?
 Hmmmm.
 Callahan’s forever!

 Here is a link to let you in on a taste of the history of Callahan’s! http://www.callahanshotdogs.com/

 A friend recently gifted me with a special piece of literature from a retrospective called [...] read full post ->